Ronald C. Kessler: Research

 Kessler is the principal investigator of the National Comorbidity Survey (NCS).
 The NCS was the first nationally representative survey of the prevalence and correlates of psychiatric disorders in the United States.
 The survey was carried out in 1991 and 1992.

+He co-developed his psychological stress scale in 1992 alongside Dan Mroczek.

 He is also the principal investigator of several NCS extensions, including a 10-year follow-up of the baseline NCS sample and a replication of the NCS in 2001 and 2002 to study changes in mental health and treatment of mental disorders in the U.S. over the decade of the 1990s.

 He also codirects the World Health Organization’s World Mental Health (WMH) surveys, a series of nationally representative epidemiological surveys carried out in 28 countries with a combined sample size of over 200,000 respondents.
 The surveys carried out by World Mental Health are designed to provide information for government planners to help guide investments in mental health care.

 He is involved in the design and implementation of several experimental workplace interventions in the United States, Latin America, and Asia aimed at determining the cost-effectiveness of diverse workplace disease management programs from the employer's perspective.
 He also is involved in the design, implementation, and evaluation of the long-term effects of intervention programs for youth with emotional problems.
 He also directs the Hurricane Katrina Community Advisory Group, a panel study of psychological adjustment among people who were residents of the areas affected by Hurricane Katrina at the time of the storm.

 His current research involves carrying out the NCS adolescent (NCS-A) survey, the first nationally representative survey of adolescent mental health ever done in the United States.
 The participants are more than 10,000 adolescents and their parents and teachers.